 Vishnupad Mandir Timings

-- Vishnupad Mandir Gaya does not remains close on public holiday.
-Even on public holiday the timing for darshan is from 6:30 am to 7:30 pm.
+- Vishnupad Mandir does not remain close on public holiday.
+Even on public holidays the timing for darshan is from 6:30 am to 7:30 pm.

 How to reach – Road, Rail and Air